gapotchenko/Gapotchenko.FX/Source/Data/Encoding/Gapotchenko.FX.Data.Encoding.Base16/README.md

 var decodedData = Base16.GetBytes(encodedText);
 ```

+## Static Methods vs Interface

+Base16 encoding classes provide a set of convenient static methods that represent the most commonly used operations.
+For a more general and full use, however, the classes implement `ITextDataEncoding` interface which can be accessed via the `Instance` property of the corresponding encoding class.

 ## Iterative Data Processing

 If you need to encode the data iteratively then the following approach becomes handy: